alexdeefuse/mongoose-keywordize/README.md

   - fields: an array of paths you want watched and converted into keywords
   - fn: a custom function to execute when keywordize() runs
+  - filter: a custom function where you can filter and then replace the values that will be converted into keywords

 Example: